d-netto/MiniJava-Compiler/README.md

 which outputs 3628800, as expected.

+## Compatibility Note

+Due to (among other reasons) absolute addressing being used in the `leaq` instruction, the current implementation is not compatible with MacOS.

 ## Example of AT&T x86 Assembly Code Generation

 The recursive implementation of factorial mentioned above compiles down to